June 5, 1898 – Federico García Lorca:

 ”To burn with desire and keep quiet about it is the greatest punishment we can bring on ourselves.”

-84 years ago he was murdered by a fascist firing squad, but Federico García Lorca remains true to his famous aphorism:
+86 years ago, he was murdered by a fascist firing squad, but Federico García Lorca remains true to his maxim:

 ”A dead man in Spain is more alive than a dead man anywhere else in the world.”

-Lorca’s plays and poetry have afforded him posthumous fame in the world of Theatre only compounded by the abiding mystery surrounding his demise.
+Lorca’s plays and poetry have provided him posthumous fame in the world of Theatre only compounded by the mystery surrounding his demise.
 Lorca was obsessed by death and had premonitions about his end.

 Lorca was the son of a wealthy farmer and a pianist.
 He attended the University of Grenada to study law, but he left school to pursue a life of poetry and theatre.